joric/mitosis/README.md

 It seems like stock firmware that works on Core51822 (B), doesn't work on YJ-14015 at all.
 You can build a working firmware in IAR, using provided project.
 Mind that it defines `CLOCK_ENABLED` and `RTC0_ENABLED` in the receiver firmware (`nrf_drv_config.h`), otherwise it doesn't compile.
+Open .eww, run build, that's it.
 You may also use precompiled firmware from the `precompiled_iar` folder.
 IAR 7.50.2 compatible project is based upon `peripheral/blinky` sample from nRF5_SDK_11.

 ## GCC support